Headbangers Ball

 Headbangers Ball is a music television program that consists of heavy metal music videos airing on MTV and its global affiliates.
-The show began on MTV on April 18, 1987, playing heavy metal music videos from both well-known and more obscure artists.
-The show offered (and became famous because of) a stark contrast to Top 40 music videos shown during the day.
+The show began on MTV on April 18, 1987, playing heavy metal music videos.

-However, with the mainstream rise of alternative rock, grunge, pop punk and rap music in the 1990s, the relevance of Headbangers Ball came into question, and the show was ultimately canceled in 1995.
-Over eight years later, as new genres of heavy metal were gaining a commercial foothold and fan interest became unavoidable, the program was reintroduced on MTV2.
+The show was ultimately canceled in 1995.
+Over eight years later the program was reintroduced on MTV2.
 It had remained in varying degrees on the network's website, but by the early 2020s, it was no longer shown on television.
-A similar show, titled The Ball and hosted by former Headbangers Ball host Riki Rachtman, debuted in March 2021.

-Many of the videos that aired on the first incarnation of the series would find a home on the similarly themed Metal Mayhem on sister channel MTV Classic.

 History

 Hosts

-"The Ball", as it is commonly called, replaced Heavy Metal Mania (which began airing monthly in June 1985), helmed by Dee Snider of Twisted Sister fame.
+"The Ball" replaced Heavy Metal Mania (which began airing monthly in June 1985), helmed by Dee Snider of Twisted Sister.
 In doing so, MTV expanded the format and added more live interviews with bands.
-At its premiere it was hosted briefly by Kevin Seal, then by VJ Adam Curry, before ultimately settling on Riki Rachtman, who to a number of viewers became the most identifiable host of the show.
+At its premiere it was hosted briefly by Kevin Seal, then by VJ Adam Curry, before ultimately settling on Riki Rachtman.